 Once in a while, our readers send us a real medical mystery.
 Recently, a reader in Australia queried (paraphrasing here because the search engines don't let us quote directly without penalizing our pages):

 "I was exposed to jet engine emissions every 30 minutes for 2 months, mostly from 2-engine jet planes and the occasional jumbo jet.
 One day we were exposed to a direct blast of jet engine fumes for a full 10 minutes before we were able to leave our work area.

 Everyone where I work has breathing problems.
 We have severe skin irritation in the form of pimple-like sores and eye irritation.
 We all have "clicking" in the neck.
 I'm the only member of our crew who has been able to stand the pain of lying still long enough to get an MRI, and I've been diagnosed with deterioration of the bone in my cervical spine (the neck bones)."

-The reader goes on to report that he was exposed to brush fire smoke and ash, and that no experts in Australia care to comment on his situation.
+The reader went on to report that he was exposed to brush fire smoke and ash, and that no experts in Australia care to comment on his situation.

 We can't give medical advice or expert opinion, because we don't practice medicine through this site and we're not on the ground in Australia.
-But we do have a great deal of information about the toxic effects of jet fuel that may help you understand what is going on in your particular case.
+But we do have a great deal of information about the toxic effects of jet fuel that may help you understand what could be going on in this particular case.

 Jet Fuel Is a Well-Known and Highly Toxic Immunomodulator

 It isn't exactly news to the scientific community that jet fuel exposure causes a wide range of health problems.
 There are not just one or two but, at the time this article was written, 217 published studies of the medical effects of exposure to "jet propulsion fuel" or "JP-8" in the mainstream medical literature.